influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 withHooks(hooks)
 ```

-Hooks hold the lifecycle hook which is invoked at lifecycle of task, irrespective of the success, failure, or error status of the primary task
+"Hooks hold the lifecycle hook which is invoked at lifecycle of task, irrespective of the success, failure, or error status of the primary task"

 ### fn withHooksMixin